Akor-Michael/Implementation-of-Transformer-Architecture/README.md

 ## Custom Dataset

-The code includes an example of a custom dataset class named `CustomDataset`.
-You can replace the sample data with your own data to train the model on your specific tasks.
+To use the code you would need a data folder with your own data to train the model on your specific tasks.

 ## License